craigerskine/legendofmana.info/_site/walkthrough/events/huntin-ducate.md

 Go back to the entrance and follow these instructions:

-Note: These instructions need an overhaul!{.mb-5 .p-2 .bg-red-500 .text-white .font-bold .uppercase .rounded}
+Note: These instructions need an overhaul!{.warning}

 * Right
 * Right